How to Create a Location-Based App: Detailed Process & GPS Technology Explained

 - Foursquare API allows for the collection of user ratings and building recommendations

 In fact, every technology adds something to functionality.
-When seeking an answer to the question of how to create a location-based app technically, there are plenty of successful examples to follow.
+When seeking an answer to the question of how to app technically, there are plenty of successful examples to follow.

 The above information provides a better understanding of location-based app development, and which of the available technologies would be best to enhance the user experience.